LOADING ...

 Bắt đầu làm bài nào

-Buried Treasure, The Days
+Buried Treasure, The Mobile

-there's a reason why we're this
+there's a reason why calling this

-collection of and stories Buried Treasure
+collection of songs and stories Buried

-Because they were buried in a closet
+Because were literally buried in a closet

-in a recording studio in for decades
+in a recording studio in Nashville for

 and more in Nashville in the following